 Every aspect, even the typeface you pick, matters when you have only eight seconds to sell yourself as the right candidate for the job.
 You may now be wondering, what are the finest resume typefaces to get it through the eight-second scan?
 That and other related considerations are what we’ve considered in the rest of the article.

 Even after you might’ve chosen the proper typography and adjusted it to the ideal page length, your Resume would certainly benefit from a top-to-bottom professional review.
 Experts from Resume.io review websites are more than up to the task and would fix up outstanding errors in your CV.
-So, which fonts should you use on your Resume?
-Let’s dive in.
+So, which fonts should you use on your Resume that would parse through a candidate tracking software Let’s dive in.?

 Now that you’re aware of the basic dos and don’ts of Resume writing, which typeface should you opt for above others in creating your Resume?
 Check them out below:

 This is a safe sans serif font that is smooth, friendly, and contemporary.
 It is also the standard font for many word processors and corporate systems, making it easily readable.
 The font is one of the ClearType Collection, originally released in 2002.
 Other fonts in the collection include Cambria and Consoles.